Common issues and questions for porting

 North America: Porting will take as little as 7 business days, and as long as 10 business days.
-Most wireless numbers will port in 4 business days; landlines will typically port in 7 business days from major providers, and 10–20 business days from smaller providers (including Canada).
-These timelines don't apply to project porting.
+Most wireless numbers will port in 4 business days; landlines will typically port in 7 business days from major providers, and 10 to 21 business days from smaller providers (including Canada).

 EMEA: Porting can take up to 60 days.
 The UK can take up to 30 days.

-We'll keep you updated throughout the porting process, and we'll let you know once we have agreed on a firm porting date with your provider.
+We will keep you updated throughout the porting process, and we will let you know once we have agreed on a firm porting date with your provider.

 When should I cancel my existing service?

 Your service must remain active with your losing provider throughout the number porting process.
 You will be notified by Zoom once your number has successfully transferred and you will be able to cancel your service with your losing provider at that time.
 Zoom does not cancel your service on your behalf.

 Will my existing service work during the porting process?

 Your existing service will work as is during the porting process as long as you do not make any account changes.
 Once your number has transferred to Zoom, your old service will no longer function.